EliahKagan/Sorts/README.md

 this software.
 If not, see
 <http://creativecommons.org/publicdomain/zero/1.0/>.*

-This projects implements a number of sorting algorithms and benchmarks them against one another and those provided by the standard-library implementation.
+This project implements a number of sorting algorithms and benchmarks them against one another and those provided by the standard-library implementation.

 Currently all the interesting code is in one file, `sorts.cpp`.